 Jo has written a vast amount of our course content and developed many new ideas for connecting with our My Homeschool families.
 She is constantly thinking of new ways to serve our My Homeschool Community.

 Jo is a popular homeschooling conference speaker.
-She has been featured as a guest speaker on the In Cahoots podcast and is a guest author for the Common Place Quarterly.
+She has been featured as a guest speaker on the In Cahoots podcast and is a contributing author to the Common Place Quarterly.
 Jo is also a member of the Home Schooling Consultative Group which serves to provide homeschooling input, advice and assistance to NESA as well as reviewing homeschooling policies and procedures in New South Wales.

 Jo is the content creator for Kindergarten, Year One, Year 9 and Year 10.